Exclusive: China considers stock repurchase business

 That would effectively allow companies to raise funds using their stock holdings as collateral when cash is needed for operating expenses or other short-term needs, rather than forcing them to sell shares.

-The sources declined to be identified because they are not authorised to speak to the media.
+The sources declined to be identified because they are not authorized to speak to the media.

 Wang doubted that Beijing would give a go-ahead to such a business any time soon or on a big scale, as it runs counter to monetary tightening measures the government still keeps in place to fight inflation.